 It is difficult to interpret the findings on social class, since the cases referred to clinics having a special interest in such problems are a selected group, with a strong bias towards higher social class and intellectual occupations in the moms and dads.
 Schopler et al (1979) and Wing (1980) noted a similar bias in the fathers of classically autistic kids referred to clinics, which was not reflected in less selected groups with the same diagnosis.
 The findings concerning the moms and dads' personalities have to be treated with caution because of the way they were obtained and the lack of any comparison group.

-The syndrome can be found in kids and adults with history of pre-, pen- or post-natal conditions, such as anoxia at birth, that might have caused cerebral damage.
+The disorder can be found in kids and grown-ups with history of pre-, pen- or post-natal conditions, such as anoxia at birth, which might have caused cerebral damage.
 This was true of nearly half of those seen by the present author (Nos.
 3 and 4).
 Mnukhin & Isaev (1975) considered that the behavior pattern was due to organic deficiency of brain function.

-Emotional causes or abnormal child-rearing methods have been suggested, especially where the moms and dads or siblings show similar peculiarities to the patient, but there is no evidence to support such theories.
+Emotional causes or abnormal youngster-rearing methods have been suggested, especially where the moms and dads or siblings show similar peculiarities to the patient, but there is no evidence to support such theories.

 Detailed epidemiological studies, based on total populations, are needed in order to establish which, if any, of these aetiological factors are relevant.